 Before and during the immunisation

-Bring along a stuffed toy or blanket for your child to hold during the immunisation, or use it to distract them.
+- Bring your child’s favourite stuffed toy, blanket, book, or game for them to hold during the immunisation or use to distract them.

-Hold your child firmly during the procedure, talking calmly and gently stroking the child’s arm or back to reassure them.
+- Hold your child during injection to help soothe them.
+Talk calmly.
+You can gently stroke their arm or back to reassure them.

 After the immunisation

-You will need to remain in the clinic for 20 minutes after the immunisation.
+- You need to remain in the clinic for 20 minutes after the immunisation.
 Use this time to help your child settle, this can help make the next visit easier.